EmanuelG-Gaming/Icosahedron/README.md

 # Icosahedron
 A game engine that uses OpenGL.
+It is supposed to be for both 2D and 3D applications.

 # Library structure
 The following table's contents may be prone to change: